SalesforceLabs/OrgCheck/docs/development.md

 ## Prerequisites

-Before you begin, ensure you have the following:
+Before you begin, ensure you have installed the following elements:

+- Git
+- Npm
+- Yarn
-- A development setup with two connected Salesforce orgs
+- A development tool like VsCode
-- Salesforce CLI installed
+- Salesforce CLI

 ## Step 1: Clone the Org Check Project